 Late flowering climber, blooming on new growth from June to September.
 Outstandingly elegant in bloom, the outside of flowers rich purple-pink, contrasting with white margins, tips and inside.
 Prune hard to about 20cm height in early spring and top dress with a general purpose fertiliser.
 Fully hardy.

 This evergreen climber is vigorous with large, broad, five-lobed dark green leaves to 12cm in width.
 Small greenish umbels of flowers produce black berries in early winter.
 H: 10m.
 Well drained soil in partial shade preferred.

 Woody, self clinging and relatively slow-growing deciduous climber.
 Ovate green leaves and white flower clusters in summer.
 Fully hardy.
 Does well in partial shade or sun.
 Moist soi preferred.
 RHS AGM H:6m

-Deciduous climber for a sheltered spot, although it is fully hardy.
-Exquisitely fragrant cream-coloured flowers in summer, so plant near the house or a seating area to enjoy this wondeful plant to the full.
-Prune after flowering to control size and to encourage fresh shoots. .
+Deciduous, twining, climber for a sheltered and sunny spot, although it is fully hardy.
+Exquisitely fragrant white flowers from red buds throughout summer, so plant near the house or a seating area.
+Prune old shoots after flowering.
+RHS Award of Garden Merit.
 H: 2-3m